 2 – Mary Jane baptised Stepney 16 October 1831, father James plumber, mother Jane, residence Mile End Old Town.
 In 1951 (her mother having died and her father having been deported), she is living, along with her sisters Ann, Emily and Maria, with her mother’s sister Ann O’Shaughnessy and her surveyor husband Mark back in Mile End Old Town and working as a milliner.

-LH reports that Mary Jane married Alexander Andrews and that they had several children before she died on 11th Feb 1863 and was buried in the same grave as her uncle, Mark O’Shaughnessy in Tower Hamlets cemetery.
+LH reports that Mary Jane married Alexander Andrews (her brother Richard’s business partner, above) and that they had several children before she died on 11th Feb 1863 and was buried in the same grave as her uncle, Mark O’Shaughnessy in Tower Hamlets cemetery.
 After her death, Alexander Andrews went on to marry Mary’s sister, Emily Jane (see below) 31st July 1872.

 3 – John Frederick baptised Stepney 27 October 1833, father James plumber, mother Jane, residence Mile End Old Town.
 In 1851 he was working as a groom in Long Clawson.